aws-samples/amazon-cognito-vue-workshop/docs/MFA.md

 ![npm run](../docs/images/mfa-setting-2.png)

+Next you will begin adding the code needed for the MFA functionality of your application.

 ## Associate MFA code to authenticator app (Authy, Microsoft Authenticator or Google Authenticator) - code snippet

-This section of code associates the MFA code to your MFA app
+This section of code associates the MFA code to your MFA app.

 ```js
 //gets reference to the Cognito user pool